New Moto phone may debut next month in Barcelona

-Though the dust has barely settled from CES 2017 last week, events and invites for Mobile World Congress, the largest tradeshow for the mobile industry, are already rolling out.
-Held every year in Barcelona, Spain, MWC is often the place to see new phones from Samsung, LG and more.
+Though the dust has barely settled from CES 2017 last week, events and invites for Mobile World Congress, the largest trade show for the mobile industry, are already rolling out.
+Held every year in Barcelona, Spain, MWC is often the place to see new phones from Samsung, LG and others.

 Lenovo, which acquired Motorola in 2014, is also planning something for the conference, as it rolled out event invitations today.
 Though details are sparse, the event is scheduled for February 26, and the invite depicts a Moto phone casting a shadow in the shape of the famous Sagrada Familia church in Barcelona.